deBubz/StudyNotes/Uni/y1s1/communicationIT/Ass2/ass4notes1.md

-__Topic: Personal Iot Devices, Are you safe__
+## __Topic - Personal IoT Devices, Are you safe - is your future safe__

-Arguements

-1.
+Arguements - They are not, they are not being designed with security in mind,

-1.
+1. Definitions
+1. Growth of IoT `(usage rate, trends, popularity)`
+1. Benefits of IoT `(for personal, healthcare, argicultural)`
-1.
+1. Type of recorded data
-1.
+1. Usage of Data
+1. Implications of harm `(possible attacks, damages)`
+1. Innovation are not designed with security in mind `(get stats)`

 Should the end-user be notified of what kind and how much data is collected?
 Are end-users aware what kind of information is will be recorded when they aquire new devices and services.